A blog featured image with a peach and coral color scheme. On the left, stylized text reads

 As you gain confidence with pothos propagation, consider:

-• Experimenting with different varieties
+• Experimenting with different pothos varieties

 • Trying both water and soil propagation methods